-The Board acknowledges that timely, complete and accurate disclosure is important to an orderly and fair market for the trading of securities.
-In that respect, the Board adheres strictly to the Bursa Securities' disclosure framework to provide investors and the public with accurate and complete information on a timely basis and not merely to meet the minimum regulatory requirements for disclosure.
+The Board adheres strictly to the Bursa Securities' disclosure framework to provide investors and the public with accurate and complete information on a timely basis and not merely to meet the minimum regulatory requirements for disclosure.
 The Board ensures that confidential information is handled properly by authorised personnel to avoid leakage and improper use of such information.
 The Board is also mindful that information which is expected to be material must be announced immediately.